sfgz/sfgz-basics/README.md

 Basics to feed a Nexcloud with userdata. sfgz_udb is the main Extension, it imports Userdata from Intranet-Sek II API.

-Required by upcoming extensions as sfgz_kurs or sfgz_lsbacker
+sfgz_udb is also required by upcoming extensions as sfgz_kurs or sfgz_lsbacker

 ## Installation
 Import the file within Typo3 as extensions.